Menkhaus-ge/px-demo-doc-design/README.md

-# px-demo-doc-design
+# px-demo-design

-The demo-doc module is the sass file we use to style our documentation demo pages seen on predix-ui.com(https://www.predix-ui.com/)
+The demo module is the sass file we use to style our documentation demo pages seen on predix-ui.com(https://www.predix-ui.com/)

 ## Dependencies